 In cooperation with the Leibniz Institute for Baltic Sea Research Warnemünde and the international Baltic Earth Network, the students are offered a high-quality education, which is complemented by guest lecturers from the Baltic Sea states.
 Every year many students from the entire Baltic Sea region apply for taking part in the Summer and Winter School, which is reflected in the international flair that is spread by the multi-cultural composition of the group.

 With the help of teachers from several disciplines, a holistic Earth System approach is presented while the main focus of the course is on the physical aspects of changing climate.
-In addition to lectures, tutorials, exercises and literature studies, the courses give the students the opportunity to discuss the learned topics further during group exercises.
-3 ECTS for the successful completion (exam) of the course are granted.
+In addition to lectures, tutorials, exercises and literature studies, the course give the students the opportunity to discuss the learned topics further during group exercises.
+3 ECTS for the successful participation (exam) in the course are granted.

 Schools are open for undergraduate and graduate students, and young scientists active in the Baltic Sea region, or from outside the region, but also with interest in the focus of the specific school.
-From all applications the organisors each time carefully choose around 20 young scientists.Criteria are many, mainly based upon their studies so far.
+From all applications the organisors each time carefully choose around 20 young scientists, criterias are many, including their studies so far, gender and countries.

-As of September 2021, 246 young scientists (63% female) from 29 countries have participated in our Summer and Winter Schools.
-65 students have participated in follow-up Baltic Earth events.
+As of July 2022, 269 young scientists (62% female) from 20 countries have participated in our Summer and Winter Schools.
+70 students have participated in flow-up Baltic Earth events.